tranquilit/WAPT-Documentation/source/wapt-changelog.rst

   don't fallback to host's client certificate auth if it is not clientAuth capable (if so, http error 400)

-* [MISC] waptcrypto : Add SSLPKCS12 to encapsulate pcks#12 key/cert store
+* [MISC] waptcrypto: Add SSLPKCS12 to encapsulate pcks#12 key/cert store

 * [MISC] Add splitter for log memo in Packages for hosts panel